-Gluten Free Spiced Peach Crisp ~ just a couple of little tweaks makes a classic peach crisp gluten free and so much tastier.
-The crumble topping is made with almond meal and rolled oats, spiced up with cinnamon, cardamom, cloves, nutmeg, and cinnamon.
-Ice cream is not optional.
+Just a couple of little tweaks makes a classic peach crisp gluten free and so much tastier.
+(Ice cream is not optional.)

 These days the supermarket looks just like a farm stand and there are so many choices to make I get a little overwhelmed.
 My response is usually to grab some of everything and figure out the details later.
 My kitchen and dining room are filled with bowls of various fruits and tomatoes.
 Up today is how I dealt with the growing stack 0f peaches.

 You might call it gorging, I prefer the term celebrating…when fruit is this good and this plentiful it would be a sin not to make the most of it.
 That means peaches for breakfast, peaches for lunch, peaches for dinner, and of course peaches for dessert!